unioproject/tanglebeat/README.md

 Tangle beat makes sure the bundle of the transfer is confirmed by _promoting_ it and _reattaching_ (if necessary).
 _Tanglebeat_ starts sending
-whole balance of iotas to the next address in the sequence immediately after current transfer is confirmed Tanglebeat.
+whole balance of iotas to the next address in the sequence immediately after current transfer is confirmed.
 And so on.

-Several sequences of addresses is run in parallel.
+Several sequences of addresses are run in parallel.
 Confirmation time and other statistical data is collected in the process of sending and, after some averaging, is provided as metrics.